Interactive Mascot for Events, Retail, and Exhibitions

 5. Implementation Across Platforms

 The final step is bringing the interactive mascot to life across a variety of platforms.
 The character can be deployed in numerous ways—whether through social media, interactive displays, augmented reality (AR), or even virtual reality (VR).
-The goal is to integrate the mascot into mediums that enhance audience interaction and engagement.
+The goal is to integrate the mascot into media that enhance audience interaction and engagement.

 For example, using AR, audiences could engage with the mascot in real-world settings through their smartphones or interactive experiences at live events.
 In VR spaces, mascots can offer immersive brand experiences that feel more personal and engaging.
 These applications make the mascot a dynamic part of the customer journey, extending beyond traditional marketing channels.